humenbergerm/faces/README.md

 #### EXIF Tags

 I will add an option to save the recognized faces to the EXIF data.
-In this way they can be used to search for particular peoplpe.
+In this way they can be used to search for particular people.
 OneDrive, for example, reads the EXIF tags and let you search for them online.

 TODO